 Professor of Medicine (Rheumatology)

 The Yale Canine Cancer Vaccine Program offers a clinical trial through Yale School of Medicine’s (YSM) Section of Rheumatology, Allergy & Immunology to treat canines afflicted with cancer through a therapeutic vaccine in a phase I/II canine cancer vaccine trial.
 This canine cancer vaccine is designed to enhance immune responses to tumor proteins in canine cancers including osteosarcoma, hemangiosarcoma, nasopharyngeal cancer, some adenocarcinomas, breast and colon cancer.
 The vaccine therapy is intended to activate antibody responses against a family of cancer proteins known as EGFR/HER2.
+This study is being conducted in collaboration with Dr. Raymond Koski of L2 Diagnostics, LLC in New Haven, Conn.

 Dogs receive two vaccinations over a three-week period and are followed over the course of their disease, using blood work, MRI, CAT scans, and ultrasound.
 Some animals still receive chemotherapy, but it not the conventional chemotherapy without the side effects that afflict humans.
 If the pet is on chemotherapy (carboplatin or others), there needs to be three weeks between the last cycle of chemotherapy before beginning the vaccination.